The Benefits of a Global Payment Hub

 Global corporate payments technology is changing at a rapid pace.
 So rapidly, in fact, that internal IT-managed platforms are not able to keep up and the challenges that ensue are left for the IT team to sort out.
+Let’s evaluate some of these challenges in the context of the return on investment (ROI) your organization would achieve by deploying a Connectivity-as-a-Service global payment hub.

 - Insufficient Controls